cldf/cldfviz/README.md

 ![WALS latitudes](docs/wals_latitude.jpg)

 Note that for metadata-free datasets, `cldfviz.map` needs to lookup coordinates in Glottolog.
-Thus, languages may be displayed at slightly different locations than above.
+Thus, languages may be displayed at slightly different locations than above (when the coordinates in WALS differ).

 Now we could have done this in a simpler way, too, because `cldfviz.map` has a special option to display language properties encoded as columns in the `LanguageTable` as if they were parameters of the dataset.
 We can use this